-- Cleaning up, or otherwise preventing the discharge of, any pollutant (including spilled petroleum products) to waters of the state. - b.
+- a.
+Cleaning up, or otherwise preventing the discharge of, any pollutant (including spilled petroleum products) to waters of the state. - b.
 Stabilizing all areas affected by activities associated with the portable operation with a permanent vegetative cover or equivalent permanent stabilization measure (crushed rock surfacing, rip rap, etc.) which will prevent erosion. - 3.
 The Permittee must submit a completed and signed "Portable Facility Notice of Completion of Portable Operations" form (ECY 070-30) to the Water Quality Permit Coordinator at the appropriate Ecology regional office when it has completed the following: - a.
 All activities associated with the portable operation have ceased. - b.
-All equipment associated with the operation has been removed. - All land affected by the portable operation has been restored in accordance with \$12.E.
+All equipment associated with the operation has been removed. - c.
+All land affected by the portable operation has been restored in accordance with \$12.E. - 4.
+Portable facilities may only operate at one site at a time.
+Portable facilities cannot begin operations at a new subsequent location until they have completed operations at their previous site and Ecology has received a completed and signed "Portable Facility Notice of Completion of Portable Operations" form (ECY 070-30).